gabrielamaciassolis/gabrielamaciassolis.github.io/_posts/2023-03-18-How-to-pass-a-table-to-a-Store-Procedure?.md

             Console.ReadKey(true);
         }
 ```
-Here the results:
+Results:

 ![image](https://user-images.githubusercontent.com/4723976/226143187-9c6329dc-b531-4075-a877-f14189fbe64e.png)

 References:
-- For this example we are using ```System.Data.SqlClient``` which can be added to the project as a Nuget Package
+- For this example we are using ```using System.Data.SqlClient``` which can be added to the project as a Nuget Package
-- Using the public available AdventureWorks2019 : https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms
+- Using the public available database [AdventureWorks2019](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms)
--